maximelhoustau/Prim-Project/README.md

 # Prim-Project

-This is the repository that contains all code written during a project I worked on with the French start-up Footbar.
+This is the repository that contains all code written during a project I worked on for my last year as an engineering student.
 The goal of this AI project is to analyse videos of 5 vs 5 football matches in order to detect specific actions over time and measure some physical caracteristics of the players on the field (speed for example).

 * __Motion-Detection-Flow.py__